jasonluxie/2-2-hw-code-quiz/README.md

 # 04 Web APIs: Code Quiz

+## Logic

+1. On page load, show title, description, and button to start game.
+1. On start game button click, remove all elements from page, generate new elements, start timer.
+1.

+1. Click start button
+1. Timer starts, question and options shown
+1. After button click, show next question and buttons regardless of choice
+    1. Display correct/incorrect at bottom for 2 seconds
+    1. If incorrect, -10 seconds to time
+1. If all questions are answered, or if time = 0
+1. Show end screen with form and input

 ## Your Task

 At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.